-All 50 states have a State Office of Rural Health (SORH).
+All 50 states have a SORH.
 These offices vary in size, scope, organization, and in services and resources they provide.
 Most are organized within the state health departments, but some are located in universities or not-for-profit organizations.

 The general purpose of each SORH is to help their individual rural communities build health care delivery systems.
 While funding levels and sources also vary, every state receives a portion of their funding from the Federal Office of Rural Health Policy through the SORH Grant program, begun in 1991.
 With this grant a SORH is expected to:

-NOSORH promotes the capacity of state offices of rural health to improve health care in rural America through leadership development, advocacy, education, & partnerships.
+NOSORH promotes the capacity of SORH to improve health care in rural America through leadership development, advocacy, education and partnerships.